 We have now grown to multiple camps: Little Kids Camp, Grammar Camp, Senior Camp, and our most ambitious, Leadership Camp.
 For the past few years, Leadership Camp has created an opportunity for our older students to apply and actually be part of the staff for camp.
 They train using a servant leadership model, focusing on enabling their teams and squads to succeed together.
 Camp doesn’t harbor any heroes; success thrives on teamwork.

 For the second year in a row, Sally Kenney delighted us by joining us at camp.
 As a sponsor of three children and Executive Director of the Newcomb College Institute at Tulane University, she is uniquely qualified to empower our leadership campers and take them to new heights.

 Sally also implemented a partnership of Friends of Ngong Road with Tulane University.
 This year and we saw our first three students from Tulane earning course credit for joining us at camp!
 It was a fantastic first and a stellar way to continue growing camp after ten successful years.

 Thank you so much to everyone that allowed camp to again be another wonderful time for the kids.
 From personal experience, I can admit the staff had some fun, too!

 By Chris Adams, Volunteer

 Grammar Camp for kids ages 10 to 14 was the first camp on the calendar this summer.
 It was held at a boarding school on the outskirts of Naivasha, Kenya.
-This was my first time to camp, and the experience riding to the campsite was itself memorable and an indicator of the great fun to be had.
-Twenty student- and staff- leaders and one hundred and twenty ecstatic campers rode three brightly painted buses with loud whistles, music, blowing horns and more.
+First camping experience was memorable, with memorable riding to campsite indicating great fun and enjoyment.
+Twenty student- and staff leaders and one hundred and twenty ecstatic campers rode three brightly painted buses with loud whistles, music, blowing horns, and more.
 The energy was contagious, and it was clear that the culture of camp is based around “fun!”

 Daily Chores Start the Fun!